AugmentedRealityCenter/ShelvARApi/README.md

 Git Branches
 ------------
-The master branch runs on prod, and the dev branch runs on dev.
-When adding code for a sprint, please branch from dev, then merge back into dev.
-Big merges from dev to master will be less frequent.
+The master branch runs on api.shelvar.com, and the dev branch runs on devapi.shelvar.com. dev (and devapi) is unstanble, and should only be used by ShelvAR developers.
+If you are building front-end code that uses shelvar, use master (and api).